-I AUDIT COMMITTEE
+I. AUDIT COMMITTEE

-8. Effective and independent Audit Committee
+9. Effective and independent Audit Committee

-8.1 The Chairman of the AC is not the Chairman of the Board
+9.1 The Chairman of the AC is not the Chairman of the Board

-The Chairman of the AC is Encik Ahmad Kamal Bin S. Awab who is an Independent Director.
+The Chairman of the AC is Encik Ahmad Kamal Bin S. Awab who is an Independent Director and currently the Company has yet appointed a Chairman of the Board.